15 Free DIY Shoe Rack Plans You Can Make Today (with Pictures)

 Supplies: Lumber, Wood screws, Paint, Stain, Polyurethane, Spackle

-Yeah, it’s called a mudroom, but that doesn’t mean you want to see muddy shoes everywhere — and with this shoe rack bench design from Bitterroot DIY, you won’t have to.
+Yeah, it’s called a mudroom, but that doesn’t mean you want to see muddy shoes everywhere.
+With this shoe rack bench design from Bitterroot DIY, you won’t have to.
 While it might look intimidating at first, this bench comes together with surprising and rewarding ease.

 Tools: Drill, Saw, Pocket hole jig, Orbital sander, Tape measure, Pencil